MohammedAlmostfa/Laravel-X-academy-intership/Optical Task/Task_6(Customer  and Orders Mangmment System)/README.md

-# Customer and ordwr Mangmment System
+# Customer and order Mangmment System

 This project aims to build an application programming interface (API) for Managing the order and products process and customers